 Beacons for Marketing

 Retail marketing was one of the first uses for beacons when they first became available.
 Unfortunately there was, and continues to be, a lot of hype and mis-information regarding beacons and marketing.
-We help you cut through the hype and understand beacons so that you can determine if beacons are suitable for your organisation's marketing.
+We help you cut through the hype and understand beacons so that you can determine if they are suitable for your organisation's marketing.

-How it Works
+How Beacon Marketing Works